 While the national quest to explain retention rates has trended toward looking at different perspectives and disciplines, more recently researchers have shifted to an integrated approach.
-This integrated approach as described by Habley et al. (2012) blends psychological, sociological, economic, organizational, and cultural perspectives with additional idiosyncratic beliefs, attitudes and circumstances of individual students.
+This integrated approach as described by Habley et al. (2012) blends psychological, sociological, economic, organizational, and cultural perspectives with additional idiosyncratic beliefs, attitudes, and circumstances of individual students.
 This is a result of the common understanding that no one theoretical perspective is comprehensive enough to explain why a student chooses to leave college (Habley et al., 2012).
 Additionally, the generalizations that come from the conclusions of those perspectives are not as effective in predicting behavior as stakeholders demand.
 It is more likely that each of the perspectives play a role and that the primacy of each perspective varies from student to student and can change over time.
 For example, giving an additional scholarship to a student who is not satisfied with their academic experience or their peer cohort may not get the desired results.
 Whereas, a student who has a low socio-economic status may have sufficient academic support systems, social and cultural integration, but simply not enough financial resources to continue.
 There could also be a student who fits with the school institutionally, has the sufficient means to pay for the experience, and family support to succeed, but suffers from an illness or perhaps has an unexpected pregnancy and chooses to depart because of these other personal circumstances.

 Braxton (2004) attempted to integrate perspectives by building on Tinto (1993) and emphasizing institution type, developing separate models for residential and commuter colleges and universities.
 These models account for variances in entry characteristics and the role of social integration.
 Pascarella & Terenzini (2005) developed a causal model that demonstrated student characteristics and precollege preparation and the structure of colleges of choice have a direct impact on student performance.
 This causal model is an attempt to understand a more comprehensive pattern of influences on socialization, learning, and cognitive development.